cdl-geneseo/geneseo-dictionary/M/Mariazzas.md

 # Mariazza's

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mariazza's

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 2006-12-10T21:56:54ZKWinkelman== Mariazza's n. [mr'azz] == A pizza shop located on Main Street --[[User:KWinkelman|KWinkelman]] 16:56, 10 Dec 2006 (EST)Closed Spring 07...
 Fondly remembered by Geneseo Students.
 RIP (ETreidel)As of 2012, 0% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)